MSRConnections/Azure-training-course/Content/Stream Analytics/Azure Stream Analytics HOL.md

     _Azure Stream Analytics_

-1. Type "A4R-Analytics" into the **JOB NAME** box.
-Optionally select the region nearest you in the **REGION** box.
-Under **REGIONAL MONITORING STORAGE ACCOUNT**, either select an existing storage account or select **Create new storage account** from the drop-down list and enter a name for the new storage account.
-(If you choose to create a new storage account, recall that storage-account names can be 3 to 24 characters in length, can only contain numbers and lowercase letters, and must be unique within Azure.
-A green check mark next to the name indicates that it meets all these criteria.)
-When you're done, click **CREATE STREAM ANALYTICS JOB** in the lower-right corner.
+1. Type "A4R-Analytics" (without quotation marks) into the **JOB NAME** box.
+Select the region nearest you in the **REGION** box.
+(It is important to select the same region here that you selected for the event hub in Exercise 1, because you're not charged for data that moves within a data center, but you *are* charged for data that moves *between* data centers.
+In addition, locating services that talk to each other in the same data center reduces latency.)
+Under **REGIONAL MONITORING STORAGE ACCOUNT**, either select an existing storage account — for example, the one you created in the Azure Storage lab — or select **Create new storage account** from the drop-down list and enter a name for a new storage account.

+	> If you choose to create a new storage account, recall that storage-account names can be 3 to 24 characters in length, can only contain numbers and lowercase letters, and must be unique within Azure.
+A green check mark next to the name indicates that it meets all these criteria.
+It is also advisable to locate the storage account in the same region as the Stream Analytics job to prevent the data from moving between data centers.

+1. When you're done, click **CREATE STREAM ANALYTICS JOB** in the lower-right corner.

     ![Creating a Stream Analytics job](images/new-stream-analytics-job.png)

     _Creating a Stream Analytics job_

-1. After a few moments, the Stream Analytics job you created will appear in the portal.
-Click it to go to the page devoted to the job.
+1. After a few moments, the Stream Analytics job will appear in the portal.
+Wait until the job has been created, and then click it.

     ![The new Stream Analytics job](images/iot-stream-analytics-job.png)